Gabi Hanna, MD

 • User outreach (website, seminars, mailing lists)

-• Discussion of user's application / study design
+• Discussion of user's application/study design

-• Develop the surgical model if needed
+• Develop the surgical model if needed • Development of techniques/acquisition of technology if needed

 • Training